JSON_SERIALIZE

 Value

-Value must be a HASH, LIST, or structure variable.
+Value must be an IDL scalar, array, HASH, LIST, or structure variable.

 Keywords